 4. Moisturize!
 Hydration is Very Important for Natural Hair Growth

-This is key if you want to experience natural hair growth.
+This is key if you want to grow your natural hair.
 As a natural, you will need to build an effective hair care regimen that incorporates keeping your hair moisturized.
 When you have built a regimen that works, you will notice that you can always tell when your hair needs an extra boost.

 The best time to properly moisturize your hair is on wash day.
 In fact, if you do it properly, you might end up not having to deal with your hair for a whole week.